Alexis3857/The-Seven-Deadly-Sins-Farmbot/README.md

 The code in /7dsgcFarmbot/GameClient manages the game client.
 The code inside the Marshaler project is also very important.

-The game client is responsible for all the communications with the game servers, which is the second part of the authentication and all the requests to play the game (start a quest, finish a quest, win a stage, summon, upgrade a unit...).
+The game client is responsible for all the communications with the game servers and does the requests to play the game (start a quest, finish a quest, win a stage, summon, upgrade a unit...).

 The game uses a third party software called [Proud Net](https://proudnet.com/) from Nettention and the remote method invocation (RMI) mechanism.
 There are about 1000 different RMI.